 Advantages of Photo Chemical Etching

 As complex or challenging as your design may seem, VACCO’s photo chemical etching process makes producing intricate parts effortless.
 Photo Chemical Etching is a fast and relatively inexpensive way to produce a wide variety of metal parts, with continuous accuracy VACCO’s consistency is possible with our tooling capabilities.
-VACCO’s photo tools are computer generated which increases accuracy while reducing tooling costs, in comparison to the competition that uses hard tooling.
+VACCO’s photo tools are digitally generated and can be imaged with LDI (Laser Direct Imaging) which increases accuracy while reducing tooling costs, in comparison to the competition that uses hard tooling.

-Watch the Photo Chemical Etching Process in Action
+Watch the Photo Chemical Etching Process video to see how it works.

 Dimensions & Tolerances